June 2, 2025

 In response to China’s dominance over gallium production and its recent export bans, Western nations are taking steps to establish independent supply chains.
 One major development is Metlen Energy & Metals SA’s €296 million investment in the European Union’s first gallium production facility.
 This project, integrated with bauxite mining and alumina processing in central Greece, aims to reduce Europe’s reliance on Chinese gallium imports.

-Metlen’s facility is expected to ramp up production significantly, with a goal of producing 50 metric tonnes of gallium annually.
-The project is set to start bauxite production in 2026, with alumina and gallium output beginning in 2027 and reaching full-scale operation by 2028.
-This initiative aligns with the European Union’s push for self-sufficiency in critical raw materials and has received the EU’s sovereignty seal for its strategic importance.
+Metlen’s facility is expected to significantly increase production to 50 metric tonnes of gallium annually.
+The project is scheduled to begin bauxite production in 2026, with alumina and gallium production starting in 2027 and reaching full-scale operation by 2028.
+This initiative aligns with the European Union’s push for self-sufficiency in critical raw materials and has received the EU’s seal of approval for its strategic importance.

 Conclusion

 Gallium plays a crucial role in modern electronics, primarily due to its unique properties.
-One of its most significant uses is in gallium arsenide (GaAs), which is widely utilized in semiconductors, particularly for high-speed and high-frequency applications.
+One of its most significant applications is gallium arsenide (GaAs), which is widely used in semiconductors, particularly for high-speed and high-frequency applications.
 Additionally, gallium nitride (GaN) is essential for various technologies, including mobile phones, LEDs, Blu-ray technology, and power electronics, thanks to its impressive efficiency and durability.
-Beyond these applications, gallium is also employed in specialized temperature measurement devices and low-melting alloys, highlighting its versatility in different fields.
+Beyond these applications, gallium is also employed in specialized temperature-measurement devices and low-melting-point alloys, underscoring its versatility across fields.

 As we look to the future, the availability of gallium may be influenced by ongoing export restrictions from China and the rising demand for advanced technologies.
-The European Union's investment in gallium production signifies an important step toward diversifying the supply chain, yet challenges persist in achieving full independence from Chinese exports.
+The European Union’s investment in gallium production represents an important step toward diversifying the supply chain; however, challenges remain in achieving full independence from Chinese exports.
 Consequently, the market for gallium is expected to remain volatile in the coming years, shaped by geopolitical tensions and the ongoing realignment of global supply chains.

 \